 OA welcomes anyone who has a problem with eating, weight, or food behaviours, such as compulsive overeaters, emotional eaters, compulsive exercisers, anorexics and bulimics.

-We have face to face OA meetings in Christchurch, Dunedin, Rangiora, and Nelson – and some on Zoom
+We have face to face OA meetings in Christchurch, Dunedin, and Nelson – and many on Zoom

 To find a meeting in the South Island, go to Meetings.
-Some are also on Zoom.
+Many are also on Zoom.
 Meetings are open to anyone interested, including whanau, friends and support people, medical students and health professionals.

 For more information on Overeaters Anonymous and how it works, go to About OA.

 To find out more about recovery from compulsive overeating, go to OA Program.